xh3b4sd/clustr-node/README.md

 each process of the cluster, prefix command line options with `cluster-`.
 See the `examples` section, where `--cluster-verbose` is given to each spawned child process, to enable logging for the whole cluster.
 So, if you start the cluster just using `--verbose`, only the master is able to log.
+Also, if you set a cluster option to a spawned worker definition using the `args` property, each children of that worker will receive that option too.